 The ARDX Starter Kit for Arduino is great for beginners because it needs no soldering skills.
 That means you can give it to younger kids if they show an interest in robotics and electronics early on.

 This is the perfect kit for those who are new to electronics and are simply curious to dive in.
-It comes with an illustrated instructions manual that takes you through 13 activities that are designed to make you feel more familiar with Arduino and electronics.
+It comes with an illustrated instructions manual that takes you through 13 activities that are designed to make you feel more familiar with the Arduino platform and electronics.

 It has paper overlays that can help you put wires and parts into the breadboards easily, helping you avoid the frustration of placing them wrong.